 - Dried: Check the label for and avoid added sugar, especially on fruits.

-- Steel-cut oatmeal costs just pennies per ounce, and they help you get fiber.
+- Steel-cut oatmeal costs just pennies per ounce, and it helps you get fiber.

 Beans, lentils, and peas